 Natalie’s practice spans federal, state, and local regulation including the Clean Air Act, Clean Water Act, the Colorado Energy and Carbon Management rules, and the Colorado Air Quality Control Commission regulations.

-While in law school, she served as an associate editor for the Denver Law Review and as a teaching assistant for Lawyering Processes.
+During law school, Natalie served as an associate editor for the Denver Law Review and as a teaching assistant for Lawyering Processes.
 In addition, Natalie was awarded several competitive scholarships for J.D. students committed to studying natural resources law, including the Michael and Charlene Gustafson Endowed Scholarship and a number of Foundation for Natural Resources and Energy Law (FNREL) scholarships.

-Before going to law school, Natalie was an environmental, health, and safety (EHS) professional where she initially focused on air quality and later specialized in general EHS compliance, key performance indicators, and Environmental, Social, and Governance (ESG) reporting.
-Because of this experience, Natalie is dedicated to finding practical solutions for her clients.
+Before attending law school, Natalie was an environmental, health, and safety (EHS) professional where she initially focused on air quality and later specialized in general EHS compliance, key performance indicators, and Environmental, Social, and Governance (ESG) reporting.

 Publications